INTERVIEW AND PICTURES BY MARKO SYRJALA

 THE COVERS ALBUM

 The next Ace release will be the covers album and it’s been in works for a while already.
-What is the status of album at the moment?
+What is the status of the album at the moment?

 Scott Coogan: Just before we left I went to San Diego from Las Vegas to cut the drums.
 We were only planning on doing four songs, because I think from the SPACE INVADER sessions, he already has three cover songs recorded with Matt playing and Chris playing bass.
 So these three songs, the Who song and a couple of others.
 So he flew me up to San Diego, we were planning on doing four more songs and we did eight in one day.
-So Ace took the drum tracks with him, we got a really nice studio to record the drums in and then he has a really nice studio in house in San Diego.
+So Ace took the drum tracks with him, we got a really nice studio to record the drums in and then he has a really nice studio in a house in San Diego.
 So he then took the engineer with him for two days, they just did all the guitars and all the vocals.
 There’s still quite a bit to be done but he has sent me two rough mixes so far, that Ace mixed himself.
 Ace is brilliant in the studio; he’s really, really great.
 He knows how to get sound; he knows what he wants to hear.
 So he sent me two rough mixes of two of the eight songs that I played the drums on, and it sounded awesome.
 It sounds really good; one of them is a Thin Lizzy song.
 I’ve got to check with Ace to make sure that you are allowed to say that.
 Anyway, his voice on it just nails it perfectly, the Phil Lynott sound.
 What he’s going to do is have guests, he’s thinking of getting several guitar people and also possibly somebody from the make-up band to do a song.

 I have heard about it.